The Importance of Ongoing Training in CRM Implementation Success

 Comparing Remote vs. In-Person for Your CRM Implementation User Training Delivery

-The last two years have brought up unique considerations regarding work environments—especially the ability to work in various locations.
+The last few years have brought up unique considerations regarding work environments—especially the ability to work in various locations.
 The significant shift toward remote or hybrid options has created a unique set of challenges to consider as you plan for your Constituent Relationship Management (CRM) implementation project user training delivery.

 As you begin to prepare your user training strategy, you’ll need to assess the pros and cons of remote vs. in-person training.